“Everyone is a reader... some just haven't found their favourite book yet.”

 What does Reading for Pleasure look like at Castle Hill?

 Our Reading Environments

 In each classroom there is an inviting reading area consisting of high quality texts for the children to choose from.
-Books are front facing and are easily accessible for the children to immerse themselves into books of their own choosing.
+Books are easily accessible for the children to immerse themselves into books of their own choosing.
 All children are entitled to take a ‘reading for pleasure’ book home.

 On days such as World Book Day we set aside the timetable and really celebrate books.

-We want children and staff to support each other when reading.
-Our learning knights are used to promote positive reading behaviours within the classrooms and across the school.
-Each knight has a bespoke characteristic that is used to support children and staff recommending or choosing books to read.
+We want children and staff to support each other when reading and writing.
+Our learning knights are used to promote positive behaviours within the classrooms and across the school.
+Each knight has a bespoke characteristic that is used to support children with their learning.

-Throughout the week children in EYFS, KS1 and lower KS2 participate in a discreet daily structured phonics lesson.
+Throughout the week children in EYFS and KS1 participate in a discrete daily structured phonics lesson.
 The scheme we use at Castle Hill is ‘Fishing for Phonics.’

 Each day, after the phonics lesson, the children will apply the phonics skills just learnt or previously learnt to read a decodable book.
 The children are encouraged to sit with the book in-between both children, taking turns reading each page.
 They read this book everyday at school and are encouraged to read it at home too for the whole week.
 This will help the children to develop reading fluency.